numba/numba/README.md

 $ pip install numba
 ```

-**NOTE:** Make sure you install *distribute* instead of setuptools.
-Using setuptools
-          may mean that source files do not get cythonized and may result in an
-          error during installation.

 If you want to enable CUDA support, you will need CUDA Toolkit 5.5+ (which contains
 ``libnvvm``).
 After installing the Toolkit, you might have to specify a few
 environment variables according to http://numba.pydata.org/numba-doc/0.13/CUDASupport.html